Palouse Photo Workshop

 The exact itinerary will be kept flexible to account for the weather and current conditions.
 We will optimize our time for the best possible photography.
 The itinerary below is just an example of what you can expect.
 If we shoot the night skies, we will likely skip sunrise the following morning.

-- Day 3 (Sun June 14): We are up early again for sunrise at an iconic lone tree.
-After that we find some old houses, horses, and wildflowers to shoot.
+- Day 3 (Sat June 12): We are up early again for sunrise at an iconic lone tree.
+After that we find some old houses, barns, and wildflowers to shoot.
 We return to the hotel for breakfast and another post-processing session.
 We go out again mid-afternoon since big puffy white clouds are coming in.
 They complement the yellow canola fields perfectly!
 After a quick dinner, we go to Palouse Falls to photograph the sunset over the deep canyon.
 The skies clear shortly after sunset and we stay out to photograph the Milky Way over the falls.

-Lodging is not included in the workshop fee so you have the ability to stay wherever you like.
+Lodging is not included in the workshop fee so you have the option to stay wherever you like.
 The group will be based at the Coast Hilltop Inn and we have reserved a block of rooms for our guests at $104/night + tax.
-Please call them at 509-332-0928 and mention our workshop to receive the group rate.
+Please call them at 509-332-0928 and mention Action Photo Tours to receive the group rate.
+We will have snacks and water available while we are on the road but you will be responsible for all of your meals.

 Our goal is to maximize your photography while you are here.
 This can mean long days and not a lot of sleep.
 We will utilize the middle of the day for rest breaks and post-processing sessions.